stritt/portfolio/README.md

-I just wanted to write a fast and accessbile portfolio simply using HTML & CSS without all the cruft of Javascript and libraries.
+A fast and accessible portfolio simply using HTML & CSS – without all the cruft of Javascript and libraries.